 Where there is objective evidence of impairment, management has made judgements as to whether an impairment loss should be recorded as an expense.
 In determining this, management has used estimates based on historical loss experience for assets with similar credit risk characteristics.
 The methodology and assumptions used for estimating both the amount and timing of future cash flows are reviewed regularly to reduce any differences between the estimated loss and actual loss experience.
-Management has made adequate allowances for impairment of trade receivables of \$64,000 (2015: \$5,000) (Note 30(b)(ii)) for the financial year ended 30 June 2016.
+Management has made adequate allowances for impairment of trade receivables of \$64,000 (2016: \$64,000) (Note 31(b)(ii)) as at 30 June 2017.

-If the net present values of estimated cash flows decrease by 10% from management's estimates for all past due but not impaired loans and receivables, the Group's allowance for impairment will increase by \$478,000 (2015: \$311,000).
+If the net present values of estimated cash flows decrease by 10% from management's estimates for all past due but not impaired loans and receivables, the Group's allowance for impairment will increase by \$261,000 (2016: \$478,000).

-The carrying amounts of trade receivables is disclosed in Note 5 to the financial statements.
+The carrying amount of trade receivables is disclosed in Note 5 to the financial statements.